Philippines: Duterte critic de Lima acquitted in drug case – DW – 05/15/2023

 'Little to celebrate'

-In January, the International Criminal Court (ICC) authorized resumption of the investigation of alleged crimes and extrajudicial killings under the Duterte-era crackdown on illegal narcotics.
+In January, the International Criminal Court (ICC) in The Hague authorized the resumption of the investigation into alleged crimes and extrajudicial killings during the Duterte-era "war" on illegal narcotics.

-Duterte, who ended his presidency in 2022, along with key police officials, are among those named in the ICC investigation.
+Duterte, who ended his presidency in 2022, and key police officials, are among those named in the ICC investigation.

-Government data reported 6,252 people were killed during anti-drug operations carried out by law enforcement agencies from 2016 to 2022.
-The government stopped releasing statistics after Ferdinand Marcos Jr. became president in 2022, but human rights organizations estimate that the number of victims is much higher.
+According to government data, 6,252 people were killed during anti-drug operations carried out by law enforcement agencies from 2016 to 2022.
+The government stopped releasing statistics after Ferdinand Marcos Jr. became president in 2022, but human rights organizations estimate that the actual number of victims is much higher.

-But in the wake of de Lima's acquittal, Philippine Executive Secretary Lucas Bersamin said the country's justice system is working.
+In the wake of de Lima's acquittal, the president's executive secretary, Lucas Bersamin, said that the country's justice system was working.

 Carlos Conde, a senior researcher for Human Rights Watch, slammed the statement as "specious and self-serving."